 There is no doubt that radon is a dangerous contaminant of indoor air.
 The radon levels in three out of ten Utah homes, exceeds the level recommended by the Environmental Protection Agency.
 Depending on the way your home is built or ventilated, radon will accumulate in your home.
 The only way to find out if your family is at risk from radon poisoning is to conduct tests.

 If you live in Utah, radon testing from Aerolite Consulting can help you ensure the safety of your family.
 Radon is found in all kinds of soil and it is produced from natural uranium decay.
 Uranium will break down into radium, which will in turn disintegrate into radon.
 Radon can enter your home through floor cracks, wall cracks, construction joints, cavities in walls, gaps around pipes, water supplies, and other routes.

 What is the risk you face when you live with radon?

 Radon disintegrates into other radioactive particles and these are trapped inside your lungs.
 When these particles undergo further disintegration, they release small amounts of energy.
 This damages the lung tissue and may lead to lung cancer.
 The irony is, not all people who are exposed to high levels of radon will develop lung cancer.
 If you are a smoker, your chances of developing lung cancer increase further.

-How can Aerolite Group help with radon testing in your Utah home?
+How can Aerolite Consulting help with radon testing in your Utah home?

-If you are looking for home inspection companies that offer radon testing in Salt Lake City, Park City, Sandy, Provo, or any other region of Utah, contact Aerolite Group today.
+If you are looking for home inspection companies that offer radon testing in Salt Lake City, Park City, Sandy, Provo, or any other region of Utah, contact Aerolite Consulting today.